y2j964/theShallot/README.md

 # theShallot
-The Shallot is a humorously fictitious news media webpage I wrote in the vein of [The Onion](https://www.theonion.com/).
+The Shallot is a humorously fictitious news media webpage I created in the vein of [The Onion](https://www.theonion.com/).

 ![The Shallot animated demo](demo/demo.gif)